syntasso/instruqt-kubecon/10-delete-a-website-deployment/assignment.md

 💪🏿 Seeing your deletes in action
 ==============

-Now exercise your operator in any way you would like, but in particular you should try and create and delete website resources to see the operator clean up after itself with your new code.
+You are now able to exercise your operator in any way you would like.
+In particular you can try to create and delete website resources to see the operator clean up after itself with your new code.

 📕 Summary